 - Transcript (must be uploaded by medical school - please submit a separate Transcript & MSPE Request Form)

 It is the student’s responsibility to be aware of any additional documents that may be required by a program.
-Please review host institution’s individual program requirements, fee information, and application dates and deadlines through your VSLO Institutions page.
+Please review program requirements, fee information, and application dates and deadlines for each participating Host institution.
 In general, students should start researching program requirements and application deadlines at least 4-5 months in advance.

-As a final step in applying for electives in VSLO, you will need to complete and submit to the School Of Medicine Registrar’s Office, the VSLO Student Verification Form.
+As a final step in applying for electives in VSLO you will need to complete and submit the VSLO Student Verification Form to the School Of Medicine Registrar’s Office.
 It is helpful to review the verification form in advance so you are aware of the information being requested.
-Our office will not be able to verify you in VSLO, or release your applications to programs, until it has been received.
+Our office will not be able to verify you in VSLO or release your applications to programs until it has been received.

-What do I need to know about program requirements that vary between programs, institutions and state, if applicable?
+What do I need to know about program requirements that vary between institutions and states?

-The most common requirements and supplemental documentation are listed and described below.
-These requirements can pertain to any away rotation, and students are responsible for reviewing specific program requirements at other institutions.
+The most common requirements and supplemental documentation are described below.
+These requirements can pertain to any away rotation and students are responsible for reviewing specific program requirements at other institutions.

 All enrolled students must have proof of personal health insurance.

-Third and fourth year students may also contact the SIM Center or the following organizations to check availability and costs for BLS, ACLS, or PALS training and certification.
+If needed, medical students may contact the following organizations to inquire about BLS, ACLS, or PALS training and certification.
 Advanced registration is required: